mrchughes/evidence-based-identity-book/Manuscript/02_failed_approaches.md

 Citizens also rejected the implicit surveillance model embedded in federated identity systems.
 While avoiding centralized government databases, the system created comprehensive commercial databases that private companies could use for purposes beyond government service delivery.
 Citizens understood that their interactions with government services would generate commercial intelligence that providers would monetize through analytics, advertising, and data sales.
 The privacy protection promised through federation actually created new privacy vulnerabilities that citizens wanted to avoid.

-## The BEAM Delusion: Repeating History with Greater Ambition
+## The UNITY Delusion: Repeating History with Greater Ambition

 Even as evidence accumulates demonstrating the systematic failure of centralized standardization approaches, new initiatives continue launching with identical assumptions, promising identical benefits, and heading toward identical failures.
-The latest incarnation—promoted through what insiders describe as the "BEAM programme"—shows every warning sign of joining its predecessors in the graveyard of good intentions while consuming resources that could fund genuinely effective alternatives.
+The latest incarnation—promoted through what insiders describe as the "UNITY programme"—shows every warning sign of joining its predecessors in the graveyard of good intentions while consuming resources that could fund genuinely effective alternatives.

-BEAM's proponents claim to have identified "73.5% data harmonization potential" across government services, promising to standardize over 1,000 data concepts that have resisted coordination for decades.
+UNITY's proponents claim to have identified "73.5% data harmonization potential" across government services, promising to standardize over 1,000 data concepts that have resisted coordination for decades.
 They propose comprehensive ontology alignment that would enable seamless information sharing between departments while eliminating duplicate citizen evidence requests and improving fraud detection capabilities.
 The initiative promises to succeed where previous efforts failed through better technical architecture, improved stakeholder engagement, and lessons learned from historical failures.

-Yet BEAM exhibits every fatal flaw that doomed its predecessors while amplifying these problems through greater scope and ambition.
+Yet UNITY exhibits every fatal flaw that doomed its predecessors while amplifying these problems through greater scope and ambition.
 The programme attempts to standardize 1,057 distinct data fields across 8 major benefits, 245+ distinct field types in 10 major categories, and 203 distinct eligibility requirements across 29 different products and services.
 This represents exponentially greater complexity than any previous government standardization effort while using approaches that have failed consistently at much smaller scales.
+DQ: Check

 The mathematical impossibility becomes clear when compared to demonstrated government standardization capabilities.
 DCS's largest successful data harmonization effort required 4 years to standardize only 22 information concepts across 3 closely related benefits.
 Even then, 9 concepts required benefit-specific extensions that preserved distinct meanings rather than achieving true standardization.
 If government cannot align 16 basic concepts after three years of intensive effort, claims about standardizing 1,000+ concepts appear delusional rather than ambitious.
+DQ: Check

 ### The Ontological Reality Denial

-BEAM's most fundamental flaw lies in its denial of the ontological reality that different government services genuinely require different conceptual frameworks reflecting different policy purposes, legal mandates, and operational requirements.
+UNITY's most fundamental flaw lies in its denial of the ontological reality that different government services genuinely require different conceptual frameworks reflecting different policy purposes, legal mandates, and operational requirements.
 These differences aren't accidental inefficiencies that can be eliminated through better coordination—they represent carefully designed policy boundaries that serve essential democratic functions.

-Consider the semantic differences that BEAM proposes to eliminate through standardization:
+Consider the semantic differences that UNITY proposes to eliminate through standardization:

-**Personal Independence Payment (PIP)** conceptualizes individuals through functional capabilities across daily living and mobility domains.
+**AccessibilitySupport** conceptualizes individuals through functional capabilities across daily living and mobility domains.
 Its ontology focuses on activity limitations, participation restrictions, and support needs that determine eligibility for disability-related assistance.
 "Supervision" means functional safety requirements in specific contexts, while "mobility" encompasses physical, cognitive, and sensory impairments affecting movement and navigation.

-**Universal Credit** operates around household financial units and dynamic income fluctuations requiring real-time assessment and adjustment.
+**BasicSupport** operates around household financial units and dynamic income fluctuations requiring real-time assessment and adjustment.
 Its ontology centers on income maximization, work incentives, and benefit integration that encourage employment while providing essential support.
 "Income" includes all revenue sources with temporal precision, while "household" reflects complex relationship definitions affecting benefit calculations.

-**Employment Support Allowance (ESA)** centers on the intersection between medical conditions and work capability, using conceptual frameworks developed through decades of disability rights advocacy and employment law evolution.
+**CapabilitySupport** centers on the intersection between medical conditions and work capability, using conceptual frameworks developed through decades of disability rights advocacy and employment law evolution.
 Its ontology balances medical evidence with functional assessment, recognizing that identical conditions affect different people differently.
 "Capability" encompasses not just physical ability but cognitive function, mental health impacts, and workplace accommodation needs.

-**State Pension** organizes around lifetime contribution records and demographic eligibility criteria reflecting social insurance principles and intergenerational solidarity.
+**AgeCare** organizes around lifetime contribution records and demographic eligibility criteria reflecting social insurance principles and intergenerational solidarity.
 Its ontology focuses on contribution history, credit accumulation, and demographic transitions that determine pension entitlement.
 "Contributions" include not just employment-based payments but credits for caregiving, unemployment, and military service that recognize diverse forms of social contribution.

 These aren't arbitrary differences that better coordination could eliminate—they reflect genuinely different approaches to social need assessment that serve different citizen populations through different policy mechanisms.
-PIP's functional approach enables targeted support for disability-related costs.
-Universal Credit's household approach promotes work incentives while supporting families.
-ESA's capability approach balances medical evidence with employment potential.
-State Pension's contributory approach reflects social insurance principles and lifetime fairness concerns.
+AccessibilitySupport's functional approach enables targeted support for disability-related costs.
+BasicSupport's household approach promotes work incentives while supporting families.
+CapabilitySupport's capability approach balances medical evidence with employment potential.
+AgeCare's contributory approach reflects social insurance principles and lifetime fairness concerns.

-BEAM's standardization proposals would destroy these policy-specific ontologies in favor of generic vocabularies that serve no particular purpose effectively.
-"Income" would lose the temporal precision that Universal Credit requires for dynamic assessment while sacrificing the contribution history detail that State Pension needs for lifetime calculations.
-"Capability" would lose the functional specificity that PIP requires for disability assessment while eliminating the work-related focus that ESA needs for employment support decisions.
+UNITY's standardization proposals would destroy these policy-specific ontologies in favor of generic vocabularies that serve no particular purpose effectively.
+"Income" would lose the temporal precision that BasicSupport requires for dynamic assessment while sacrificing the contribution history detail that AgeCare needs for lifetime calculations.
+"Capability" would lose the functional specificity that AccessibilitySupport requires for disability assessment while eliminating the work-related focus that CapabilitySupport needs for employment support decisions.

 ### The Scale Problem Multiplication

-BEAM's scope amplifies rather than solves the coordination problems that have defeated previous standardization efforts.
+UNITY's scope amplifies rather than solves the coordination problems that have defeated previous standardization efforts.
 Each additional service joining standardization efforts increases not just its own complexity but interaction complexity with all existing services, creating exponential growth in coordination requirements that no governance structure can manage effectively.

 The programme's proposed pan-government event architecture illustrates this scaling impossibility.
 Centralizing millions of daily transactions across 400+ government agencies through shared message brokers creates catastrophic single points of failure that would make the entire government vulnerable to system outages, security breaches, or performance degradation.
 Every department would depend on centralized infrastructure managed by organizations with different priorities, accountability structures, and operational requirements.

 Event ownership, versioning, and change management become impossibly complex when hundreds of organizations must coordinate message format changes affecting thousands of downstream systems.
 Any modification to event schemas requires impact assessment across the entire government, testing in hundreds of different system contexts, and coordinated deployment that disrupts normal operations.
 The governance overhead of managing these dependencies would consume more resources than the integration provides benefits.

-Cross-departmental data sharing under BEAM's model would create security vulnerabilities that dwarf current government cybersecurity challenges.
+Cross-departmental data sharing under UNITY's model would create security vulnerabilities that dwarf current government cybersecurity challenges.
 Concentrated citizen data representing the integration of hundreds of organizational databases would become the highest-value target for state-sponsored attacks, organized crime, and other threat actors.
 The security measures required to protect such comprehensive data aggregation would cost more than maintaining separate systems while creating single points of failure that could compromise the entire government's operational capability.

 ### The Stakeholder Resistance Inevitability

-BEAM faces the same stakeholder resistance problems that doomed previous centralization efforts, amplified by the programme's greater scope and more ambitious standardization requirements.
+UNITY faces the same stakeholder resistance problems that doomed previous centralization efforts, amplified by the programme's greater scope and more ambitious standardization requirements.
 Each government department has legitimate concerns about how centralized standardization would affect their operations, costs, citizen relationships, and policy effectiveness that cannot be resolved through better engagement or coordination.

 **Policy Autonomy Concerns**: Departments resist standardization that would eliminate their ability to adapt services to changing policy requirements or citizen needs.
 Social security policy evolves continuously through parliamentary legislation, court decisions, and operational experience that require rapid system adaptation.
 Centralized standardization would make such adaptation impossible without coordinating changes across dozens of departments and hundreds of systems, effectively paralysing policy development and implementation.